 What are genital warts?

-Genital warts or herpes is a common infection caused by the herpes simplex virus (known as HSV).
-It causes painful blisters on the genitals and the surrounding areas.
+Genital warts is a sexually transmitted infection that causes wart growths in the genitals, although some people carry the disease and do not have any outward symptoms.
 They can look like blisters or warts.
-Skin tags can be confused with HSV, so if you’re not sure, a simple trip to the GP can help you with a diagnosis.
+Skin tags can be confused with genital warts, so if you’re not sure, a simple trip to the GP can help you with a diagnosis.
 There are also specialist sexual health clinics that can check for you if you’d rather it be more anonymous.
 Nobody will judge you, they just want to help and advise you, and treat as necessary.
+Genital warts are caused by certain strains of the human papillomavirus (HPV).
+HPV is the most common of all STIs.
+Not all HPV infections cause genital warts, though.
+Some strains cause warts, while others can cause cancer in both men and women.
+Genital warts are different to herpes, a common infection caused by the herpes simplex virus (known as HSV).
+It causes painful blisters on the genitals and the surrounding areas.

 How are genital warts transmitted?

-The Herpes virus is transmitted through direct intimate contact and sexual intercourse (vaginal, anal, oral) with an infected partner.
-Even if someone with genital herpes doesn’t have any symptoms, it is possible for them to pass the condition on to their sexual partner.
+Genital warts are transmitted through direct intimate contact and sexual intercourse (vaginal, anal) with an infected partner.
+Even if someone with genital warts doesn’t have any symptoms, it is possible for them to pass the condition on to their sexual partner.
 At least eight out of 10 people who carry the virus are not aware they have been infected because there are often few or no initial symptoms.
 It is highly contagious.
-If you think or know you have them, it’s important to use a barrier method of contraception (condom) to prevent passing them on during an outbreak.
+If you think or know you have them, it’s important to use a barrier method of contraception (condom) to prevent passing them on during an outbreak, or abstain.

 Genital warts and pregnancy

 What about when you want to try for a baby though?
 If you haven’t got an active outbreak then the risk of passing them to your partner is low.
-There are some indications for the pregnancy with Herpes.
-It does depend whether you already have the virus, or whether you contract it during the pregnancy and at what stage.
-Most women who have Herpes already at the time of pregnancy will have antibodies present which are passed on to the baby, so they won’t get infected, and most will have a normal healthy baby and a vaginal birth.
+There are some indications for the pregnancy.
+It does depend whether you already have genital warts, or whether you contract it during the pregnancy and at what stage.
+While HPV normally doesn’t affect you or your unborn child, your doctor or midwife will want to check for any abnormalities during your pregnancy.
+Because so many cells are growing and multiplying during pregnancy, your treatment will involve watching out for any unusual growth or other changes.
+Additionally, some women develop larger genital warts than usual while they’re pregnant.

 If you have active sores at the time of going into labour, you may be offered a caesarean section, to prevent the infection being passed on to the baby at birth.
 If you become infected with HSV during the first three months of the pregnancy, there’s a slight increased risk of miscarriage, and a risk you may pass on the infection to the baby.
 However, if you are infected with HSV in the last 6 weeks of pregnancy, there’s an increased risk of passing the infection on, and you may need a caesarean section.